-In addition to services outsourced by the branches of HSA, HSA relies on a range of internal outsourcing partners for provision of a variety of services as outlined below:
+In addition to services outsourced by the branches of has to service providers established within the EEA, HSA relies on a range of internal outsourcing partners located in the UK for provision of a variety of services as outlined below:

-Hiscox Underwriting Group Services Ltd (HUGS)

-IT services, actuarial services, temporary provision of risk management key function, temporary provision of internal audit key function, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services.

-• Hiscox Underwriting Ltd (HUL)

-HUL is an intermediary which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.
+- Hiscox Underwriting Group Services Ltd (HUGS) IT services, actuarial services, temporary provision of risk management key function, temporary provision of internal audit key function, investment management services, as well as capital modelling and capital management support services, outwards reinsurance support services, investment management series, and other group services. - Hiscox Underwriting Ltd (HUL) HUL is an intermediary which is fully owned by the Hiscox Group that provides insurance mediation and underwriting services to HSA and which is authorised through delegated authority to write business on behalf of HSA but only with regards to UK customers with an EEA risk.

-The table below identifies the operational functions that are outsourced as well as the responsible Board member:
+The table below identifies the operational functions that are outsourced as well as the responsible person within HSA:

-Function Main Activities Performance of function Function Holder Hiscox SA Board Member responsible Investments All matters in relation to management of investments for Hiscox SA Monitoring adherence of Investment Managers to guidelines issued by the firm All investment management activities are outsourced to the Group Investments team James Millard Group Investment Officer Aki Hussain Outward Reinsurance support services Purchase of reinsurance activities All reinsurance purchasing activities are outsourced to the Group Reinsurance team Rob Caton Head of Underwriting Risk and Reinsurance Stephane Flaquet IT Services Provision of IT services - see section 7.6 See section 7.6 Gustavo Serpa Head of IT Europe Stephane Flaquet Modelling and capital management support All matters in relation to modelling of capital requirements for Hiscox SA All capital modelling activities are outsourced to the Group Capital Modelling team Craig Martindale Head of Group Capital Management Aki Hussain
+Function Main Activities Performance of Function Holder Hiscox SA Actuarial and Reserving Advice as to the appropriateness of the reserving including the preparation of actuarial opinions and reports, and presentation of reports to the reserving committee of HSA; Preparation of actuarial data for inclusion in management and other reports as requested, including regulatory returns; Detailed review of the pricing or reserving adequacy of a product or line of business, as requested by HSA; function All reserving and actuarial services are outsourced to the Group actuarial team Helen Cooper Group Chief Actuary responsible person Patrícia Vaz Baptista HSA CFO Investments All matters in relation to management of investments for Hiscox SA Monitoring adherence of Investment Managers to guidelines issued by the firm All investment management activities are outsourced to the Group Investments team James Millard Group Investment Officer Patrícia Vaz Baptista HSA CFO Outward Reinsurance support services Purchase of reinsurance activities All reinsurance purchasing activities are outsourced to the Group Reinsurance team Rob Caton Head of Underwriting Risk and Reinsurance Justin Bowen HSA CUO IT Services Provision of IT services see section 7.6 See section 7.6 Gustavo Serpa is Technology Director, Europe Diogo Conceição HSA COO Modelling and capital management support All matters in relation to modelling of capital requirements for Hiscox SA All capital modelling activities are outsourced to the Group Capital Modelling team Craig Martindale Head of Group Capital Management Patrícia Vaz Baptista HSA CFO